-The speed, privacy, accuracy and convenience of Stony Brook Teleneurology means that in an emergency, patients may not need to be transported from the Emergency Department for neurologic evaluations, allowing the patient to receive medical services in their own community.
+Teleneurology - The speed, privacy, accuracy and convenience of our telenerology program means that in an emergency, patients may not need to be transported from the Emergency Department of Stony Brook Eastern Long Island Hospital for neurologic evaluations, allowing the patient to receive medical services in their own community on the East End.